Written by

 A binge eating disorder (BED), known in Hungarian as falászavar, is a standalone condition with its own diagnostic framework, recognized since 2013 as an independent disorder by the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-Falászavar is characterized by what are called binge episodes, which are uncontrollable eating episodes, during which the affected person consumes a large amount of food in a short time, often without being hungry.
-These episodes often occur due to stress, anxiety, depression, or other emotional factors.
-One of the most important features of these binges is that the person cannot control the eating, and the episodes are often associated with shame or guilt.
-These binges often happen in secret, as those affected are ashamed of this behavior.
+Binge eating disorder is characterized by so-called binge episodes, which are uncontrollable eating episodes in which the person consumes a large amount of food in a short time, often without being hungry.
+These episodes often happen because of stress, anxiety, depression or other emotional factors.
+One of the most important features of binge episodes is that the person cannot control the eating, and the episodes are often associated with feelings of shame or guilt.
+These episodes often happen in secret, because the people affected feel ashamed of this behavior.

-A very common feature of the episodes is the preceding so-called urge talk (urge talk), which essentially prompts the person to give in to the momentary pleasure of binging.
-This talk almost always seems logical at the moment of compulsion, and the person perceives it as their own voice.
-However, this kind of internal monologue is not aligned with the person's actual goals/desires, but is a product of the brain's lower (more primitive) regions sending false signals.
-During the process, the brain's higher regions endow it with meaning and details that make these signals appealing to the person's conscious and reasoning self.
+A very common feature of binge episodes is the so-called urge talk which basically pushes the person to give in to the momentary pleasure of binging.
+This talk almost always seems logical at the moment of the urge, and the person experiences it as their own voice.
+But this kind of inner monologue does not match the person's real goals or wishes; it is made up of false signals coming from lower (more primitive) regions of the brain.
+During the process, higher brain regions give these signals meaning and detail, so that they become favorable for the person's conscious, reasoning self.

-The urges, along with the associated urge talk, come through two relatively simple psychological mechanisms, one being the survival instinct and the other conditioning.
-The survival instinct is an adaptive response when our brain perceives danger, in this context, the danger arises from dieting.
-When we deprive our body of necessary calories for a prolonged period, our brain switches to a survival-oriented mode.
-Binge episodes are essentially the brain's healthy reactions, as it tries to make up for the shortfall.
+The urges, and the accompanying urge talk, come from two relatively simple psychological mechanisms, one is the survival instinct, and the other is conditioning.
+The survival instinct is an adaptive response when our brain detects danger, and in this context the danger comes from dieting.
+When we deprive the body of the necessary calories for a long time, our brain switches into a survival-oriented state.
+Binge episodes are basically the brain's healthy response, because it is trying to make up for the lack.

-Through conditioning, this otherwise natural process becomes an eating disorder, because once binge episodes have occurred multiple times, our brain demands and expects the next one.
-Eating, as mentioned above, is a stress-relieving, dopamine-releasing activity in the brain, thus binge episodes easily receive positive reinforcement, then become a maladaptive phenomenon in the person's life.
+Through conditioning, this otherwise natural process becomes an eating disorder, because after binge episodes happen repeatedly, our brain demands and expects the next one.
+Eating, as mentioned above, is a stress reliever, a brain dopamine-releasing activity, so binge episodes can easily get positive reinforcement, and then become a maladaptive phenomenon in the person's life.

-Falászavar differs from bulimia because there is no compensatory behavior following the binge episodes, such as vomiting or excessive exercise.
-In the long term, binge episodes carry significant health risks, such as obesity, type 2 diabetes, or cardiovascular diseases.
+Binge eating disorder is different from bulimia, because binge episodes are not followed by compensatory behavior, such as vomiting or excessive exercise.
+In the long run binge episodes carry significant health risks, such as obesity, type 2 diabetes, or cardiovascular disease.

-Treatment usually consists of psychotherapy, such as cognitive behavioral therapy (CBT), along with the possible combination of medication therapy.
-The goal of the treatment is to explore the emotional and psychological causes that trigger the binge episodes, as well as to develop effective strategies for the individual to manage emotions, transform eating habits, and regain control.
+Treatment usually consists of a combination of psychotherapy, such as cognitive behavioral therapy (CBT), and, in some cases, medication.
+The goal of treatment is to uncover the emotional and psychological causes, that trigger binge episodes, and to develop effective strategies for the person to manage emotions, change eating habits, and regain control.

 Source: Kathryn, H., (2016).
 Brain over Binge Recovery Guide.
 Camellia Publishing.